 VR staff should double-tape all boxes (not covering the hand-holds) to secure the lids to the boxes and ensure that no records spill out during transit.

 TWC RMC staff will review the inventory and transmittals sheets for approval.
-Upon approval from the RMC, the field office will schedule the shipment of the files to the previous fiscal year files to the address below:
+Within five business days upon approval from the RMC, the field office will schedule the shipment of file boxes on the approved Inventory worksheets to the address below:

 Texas Workforce Commission Records Management Center 4405 Springdale Road Suite C Austin, TX 78723

+Once records are sent through FedEx, VR Staff must email all FedEx tracking numbers to claimant.files@twc.texas.gov on the day the records are picked up by FedEx.

+TWC Records Management Center (RMC) staff will confirm the receipt of the records by notifying the VR staff member who submitted the tracking numbers once the shipment is received at TWC RMC.
+If VR Staff have not received the confirmation that the shipment has arrived to TWC RMC within 3 weeks, VR Staff will email claimant.files@twc.texas.gov to coordinate follow up with FedEx.

 Field office staff will need to determine the supplies needed for shipping the files and coordinate with the third-party shipping vendor.

 Effective September 1, 2018, the TWC express shipping provider is FedEx.
 Please refer to the TWC Mail Services Instructions (PDF) (https://intra.twc.texas.gov/intranet/phss/docs/mail_services_instructions.pdf) for further information on shipping using FedEx.